Tarpon Springs High School

 Tarpon Springs High School is a public high school in Tarpon Springs, Florida.
 The school graduated its first class of seniors in the year 1906.

-The school is known for its football team, music conservatory, culinary department, and veterinary academy.
-Its mascot is the Spongers, reflecting the town's history of sponge diving.
+The school is known for its football team, Band, Leadership Conservatory, Culinary department, and Veterinary Science Academy.
+Its mascot is a sponge diver, reflecting the town's history of sponge diving.
 The student body was composed of 89% white, 4% African-American, 3% Hispanic, 2% Asian, 2% Mixed-Race, and 0% American Indian.
-The majority of the school body was of Greek descent.